Carreau/phd-dissertation/parts/part2.rst

     Schematic of indentation experiment.
 On the left is the actin-bead, covered with actin, in the static trap, on the right the probe-bead in the mobile trap.
-At the brining of experiment (A) the probe bead is situated far from the actin bead.
+At the brining of experiment (A) the probe bead is situated far from the actin-bead.
 During the approach phase (I) the moving trap approach toward the static trap at 10µm/sec until it reached the minimal approach distance (B).
 The moving trap stay at the minimal approach distance for 3sec (II), which constitute the relaxation phase.C) The actin gel are